NamrataRev/AI_Academy_CIT_Sem2/Modules/Week1/02-react-pattern.md

 ---

-## Start Here — Why Does the Agent Need a Pattern?
+## Why Does the Agent Need a Pattern?

 In the previous file you saw that an agent loops — it takes a step, observes the result, decides the next step, and keeps going.
 But here is a question: how does the agent decide what to do next?